 Care of the Earth

 How does one care for the Earth when we have such an elementary level of understanding of the Earth’s processes?
-Care of the Earth has an implication that we are knowledgeable enough to become the caretakers of the planetary processes.
+Care of the Earth carries the implication that we are knowledgeable enough to become the caretakers of the planetary processes.
 We, humans, are just learning the basics of the foundational knowledge of life processes.
 What mankind has exhibited in the last 10,000 years is an incredible ability to lay waste to the Earth with little to no care for it.
+In fact, few even consider themselves a part of or connected to the ecology in which we are embedded.

 The first ethic sets a very high bar for those of us aspiring to teach about and work with nature-inspired design, striving to achieve resiliency that we observe in truly natural systems.

-The second and third ethic are, really, a reiteration of the first one, but with more specificity.
+The second and third ethic are, really, a reiteration of the first ethic, but with more specificity.

 Care of People